hitchtest/hitchpostgres/README.rst

 =============

-HitchPostgres is a plugin for the Hitch test framework that lets you run and interact with Postgres in an isolated way (this does not interfere with system postgres) as part of a test.
+HitchPostgres is a plugin for the Hitch test framework that lets you run and interact with Postgres in an isolated way as part of a test.

+Before starting the service, it runs the initdb command to create all required data files for a postgresql database in the .hitch directory.
+This means that whatever you do, you will not interfere with the system postgres files.
+The system postgres does not even have to be running.

+After starting the service, it creates any users and databases specified that may be required for your app to start.

+During the test it provides convenience functions psql, pg_dump and pg_restore so that you can interact with the database using IPython or in your test.

 Use with Hitch